microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraDomainFederationSettings.md

 ### -PassiveLogOnUri

-The URL that web-based clients are directed to when signing in to Microsoft Entra ID services.
+The URL that web-based clients will be directed to when signing in to Microsoft Entra ID services.

 ```yaml
 Type: System.String